ahmetaa/poppy/README.md

 This idea is represented in Charikar's "Similarity Estimation Techniques from Rounding Algorithms" paper.
 I assume Google uses this algorithm and also has a patent on related technology.
 Some parts of the implementation is converted from commoncrawl project.

+## Golomb-Rice coding
+Golomb codes are used in lossless compression.
+Main idea is to represent numbers with quotient and remainder.
+Basically assume we want to encode the number 41.
+We choose a k

+## Integer Set (Int Set)
+A simple implementation of an integer set.
+This is actually similar to SparseVector class.
+It is suppose to be faster than Set<int> structure.

+## Sparse Vector (SparseVector)
+*SparseVector* class in sparse_vector.dart can be used for representing large sparse vectors where most of its values are zero.
+This structure only hold non-zero elements in it.
+Therefore it is compact.
+Internally it is actually a hash table that uses linear probing.
+It is more efficient than using Map<int,num> structure.
+Most vector arithmetic operations are not yet added to the code.